Madelyn-of-Hell/whisky-book/src/game-support/ac-directors-cut.md

 - Run DX9 version of the game as DX10 version does not render part of the player and NPCs

 > [!WARNING]
 > The game suffers from a severe heartbeat-like sound stuttering.
-Also it's performance is quite poor.
+Also its performance is quite poor.

 {{#template ../templates/steam.md id=15100}}